 Keep revising the process

-However frequently you choose to complete your audits, monthly or quarterly, ensure you consider the changing trends of social media and don’t be afraid to adapt your marketing strategy to achieve the best outcome.
+However frequently you choose to complete your social media audit (monthly or quarterly) ensure you consider changing trends.
+Also, don’t be afraid to adapt your marketing strategy to achieve the best outcome.